artman/Geometry/README.md

 ## Installation

-> **CocoaPods uses embedded frameworks that require a minimum deployment target of iOS 8 or OS X Mavericks.**
->
-> To use Signals with a project targeting iOS 7, simply copy `Geometry.swift` into your project.
+To use Signals with a project targeting iOS 7, copy `Geometry.swift` into your project.

-### CocoaPods
+#### CocoaPods

 CocoaPods 0.36 adds supports for Swift and embedded frameworks.
 To integrate Geometry into your project add the following to your `Podfile`: